tpemeja/Edgematrix/COMMENTS.md

 With regard to future functionalities, I plan to enhance the device APIs by incorporating features such as device update history and introducing API routes for coordinates management.
 These additions would require the creation of additional tests to ensure full coverage of new features and increase the reliability of existing features through more tests.

-Given more time, I would also explore the use of a dedicated database in a container to improve data management improving project scalability and data processing capabilities.
-In addition, I would take this opportunity to further explore the use of SQLAlchemy for database management.
+With more time, I would also explore the use of a dedicated database in a container to improve data management improving project scalability and data processing capabilities.
+In addition, I would take this opportunity to further explore the use of SQLAlchemy for database management in FastAPI projects.